 17. STAFF CONSULTATION

-Pursuant to County Code Section 2.74.040C, staff members from the Public Works Department, Environmental Health Services, County Counsel, and other departments shall be available to the Commission upon assignment by the respective department heads, or if requested by the Chairperson during an item under consideration and Department staff is available for input
+Pursuant to County Code Section 2.74.040C, staff members from the Public Works Department, Environmental Health Services, County Counsel, and other departments shall be available to the Commission upon assignment by the respective department heads.

 18. SUBCOMMITTEES